 The government announced a gambling advertising ban on 10 May, and it is set to go into effect towards the end of the year.

 Under these rules, all gambling advertising would be illegal, with the big exception of the National Lottery – which is the largest single gambling advertiser, accounting for 40% of the total share.

-The lottery originally wrote the letter to Secretaries of State Mahdi and De Bleeker on 1 October 2021, but stresses it was in no way involved in Minister Van Quickenborne’s proposal for royal decree banning gambling ads in the country.
+The lottery originally wrote the letter to secretaries of state Sammy Mahdi and Eva de Bleeker on 1 October 2021, but stresses it was in no way involved in minister Vincent van Quickenborne’s proposal for a royal decree banning gambling ads in the country.